blue-sky-r/mpv/scripts/README.md

 ![OSD Clock](../screenshots/osd-clock.jpg)

 Periodically shows OSD clock with many configurable options:
-* interval ... how often to show OSD clock, either seconds or human friendly format like '1h 33m 5s' is supported (default '15m')
+* interval ... how often to show OSD clock, either seconds or human friendly format like '1h 33m 5s' is supported (default is '15m' e.g. the clock will be shown 4 times per hour at minutes equal to 00,15,30,45)
 * format   ... date format string (default "%H:%M")
 * duration ... how long [in seconds] OSD stays on screen, fractional values supported (default 1.2)
 * key      ... to bind showing OSD clock on request (false for no binding; default 'h' key)